a9202507/ifx_gui_for_core_power_validation/README.md

 Users can use this GUI to control a scope and a function generator to do 3D transient validation.

-Designed with Pyside6 and Python 3.12.2/64bits, (32bits isn't workable due to PySide6 library requirements)
+Designed with Pyside6 and Python 3.12.2/64bits, (32bits doesn't work due to PySide6 library requirements)

 # Equipment list